sghpjuikit/player/CONTRIBUTING.md

 ## Preparations

 - Clone the repository
-- To enable audio playback, VLC must be installed on your system or placed in working dir/vlc directory.
+- To enable audio playback, VLC must be installed on your system or or in the working dir/vlc directory.
 Obtain latest [here](https://www.videolan.org/vlc/)
 - To use a jdk other than your default system one, create a `gradle.properties` file at project root with the following content: `org.gradle.java.home=/path/to/jdk`

 #### Intellij IDEA